janus-idp/backstage-showcase/docs/proxy.md

   -it docker.io/ubuntu/squid:latest
 ```

+# Plugin vendors

+The upstream Backstage project recommends the use of the `node-fetch` libraries in backend plugins for HTTP data fetching - see [ADR013](https://backstage.io/docs/architecture-decisions/adrs-adr013/).

+We currently only support corporate proxy settings for Axios, `fetch` and `node-fetch` libraries.
+Backend plugins using any of these libraries have nothing special to do to support corporate proxies.

 # Testing

 The most challenging part of writing an end-to-end test from the context of a corporate proxy is to set up an environment where an application is forbidden access to the public Internet except through that proxy.